alvoskov/TestU01-threads/README.md

 SmallCrush, Crush, BigCrush and pseudoDIEHARD test batteries in a multi-threaded mode.
 TestU01-threads doesn't modify the original library and just calls tests from it using its own multi-threaded dispatcher.
+It also allows to send PRNG output to stdout that is required for testing with PractRand.
 The key features are:

 - Multi-threaded test batteries from TestU01 without modification of TestU01 itself.
 It allows to use the precompiled library